notes-project/api/README.md

 - tls.pem - contains both the API client certificate and the certificate's private key

 The additional environment variables and application arguments are provided inside the deployment file `./deployments/2deployment.yaml`

+## Deploy

+TODO

+## API Endpoints

+- GET
+    - /api/v1/notes - get the notes objects, supports query parameters for the tags, category and date.

+    Example: `api/v1/notes?tags=test,new` returns all notes that contain the tags `test` and `new`.

+    The date when provided must be in the format `"02-Jan-2006"`.

+    - /api/v1/notes/:title - get the note that matches the provided title.

+    Example: `/api/v1/notes/test` returns the note with title `test`.

+- POST
+    - /api/v1/notes - create a new note object.
+The title and description are required while the date is populated by the API in the format of `"02-Jan-2006"`.

+    - api/v1/notes/:title - updates the note that matches the provided title.

+- DELETE
+    - /api/v1/notes - delete all the notes.
+    - /api/v1/notes/:title - delete the note that matches the provided title.